Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 In addition, she had been approached by many newbie magic knights who wished to work under her.
-After receiving permission from Guild Master Castia, Eryn set about putting her junior knights under a peculiar new training course.
+After receiving permission from Guild Director Castia, Eryn set about putting her junior knights under a peculiar new training course.

 “Squadron!
 Ready your levi-boards!”

 “Front line!
-Wing Formation!
+Wing formation!
 Let’s form a perimeter around them and force them back!”
 Eryn called out.

 Afterward, she looked back at the second line, which were composed of magic knights under the other lords, not trained by her.
 However, they had been adequately familiar with the levi-board device that had become popular in the recent year.

 Cut off from their horses, the men had no choice but to engage the attackers on foot.
 However, Eryn’s team continued to glide on their boards, unaffected by the fire underneath them.
-From the safety of their self-propelled transportation, they flung spells towards the halted soldiers.
+From the safety of their self-propelled transportation, they flung spells toward the halted soldiers.
 Shards of ice, fireballs, wind blades, and earthquakes showered the horseless riders, immediately felling them.

 There was no mercy for those who eagerly declared war.
 Their lives would be sacrificed to steel the determination of those with strong wills and scare off all those who hesitated.
-Those that had sided with the Valkyrie knew and had prepared themselves for this outcome when they had shaken her hand in alliance.
+Those that had sided with the Valkyrie knew and prepared themselves for this outcome when they had shaken her hand in alliance.

 For that reason, they didn’t hold back on their magic.
 They didn’t have the compassion to go easy on those who threatened the lives of their family and friends.
 To them, those fighting against the Valkyrie had become demons themselves, ordered by a mad king who wouldn’t compromise.